 Important Consideration

 Decimals work with supply to determine your token's precision.
 With 1M supply and 6 decimals, you can represent amounts from 0.000001 to 1,000,000 tokens.
-With 1B supply and 6 decimals, you can represent 0.000001 to 1,000,000,000 tokens.
+Most Solana tokens use 6 decimals - only use 9 if you specifically need to match SOL's precision.

 How Parameters Affect Your Token